6 Best Manual Treadmills in 2025

 RELATED: Best Budget Treadmill

 My favorite thing about the Grit Runner is the thick rubber tread.
 You also get a lifetime belt warranty on this treadmill, which is a huge plus.
-Plenty of higher-end manual treadmills doesn’t have that guarantee so that’s nice to see on a budget-friendly option.
+Plenty of higher-end manual treadmills don’t have that guarantee, so that’s nice to see on a budget-friendly option.
+It feels great to use, and earns 3 out of 5 stars for ergonomics.

 I like the Grit Runner for walking and running, but be warned: it is super loud if you try to sprint on it.
 In fact, it might be the loudest manual treadmill I’ve ever come across, so keep that in mind.
 It is also not designed to help you improve your running form like the TrueForm Trainer and Runner.